Key Takeaways

 What It Is

-Super Stay® Lumi-Matte is a long-wear foundation with buildable medium-to-full coverage and a soft matte finish.
+Super Stay® Lumi-Matte is a long-wear foundation with buildable coverage medium coverage to full coverage and a soft matte finish.
 The vibe is "polished and blurred," not "powdery and dry."

 Texture-wise, it spreads easily but sets fast.
 You don't have unlimited blending time, so apply in sections and work with it, not against it.